 Opossum Stuck in Fence or in Tree

 Make sure the opossum is really stuck!
 If a dog has run him up a tree or onto a fence, he won't move until the threat is long gone.
-If the opossum is truly stuck in a fence, contact your local animal control agency for help.
+If the opossum is truly stuck in a fence, contact your local animal services agency for help.

 Opossums Under Deck/Shed